dagboujhatem/k8s/README.md

 This will install your Jenkins master.

+Use the following command if you want verify the list of installation:

+        helm repo list

 ### Step 2 - Get the LoadBalancer URL:

 As the instructions say, you will need to wait a few moments to get the LoadBalancer URL.
 You can test if the LoadBalancer is ready using: